Nonary/ResolutionAutomation/Readme.md

 - You'll need to use the Geforce Experience version of this script instead.
   - The current release for Geforce Experience users is: https://github.com/Nonary/ResolutionAutomation/releases/tag/2.0.15_gfe

+---
+# Vibeshine

+Vibeshine is a custom fork of Sunshine that makes display swaps smoother and more reliable as well as add exclusive features like Playnite integration, Windows Graphic Capture in Service mode and more!
+It is the closest experience you can get to Geforce Experience because you can add games directly with their box art in the Web UI.

+You can download it here: [Vibeshine](https://github.com/Nonary/vibeshine)

+Vibeshine also supports changing resolution in the Audio/Video tab, at Step 2: Pre stream setup select any of the options other than disabled (default).

+NOTE: You do not need to use this script after installing Vibeshine, but I am still maintaining it for users who rather remain on Sunshine or Apollo.

+---

 ### Installation Instructions
 1. Store the downloaded folder in a location you intend to keep.
 If you delete this folder or move it, the automation will stop working.
 2. To install, double click the Install.bat file.